shaggytwodope/Python-text-game/README.md

 ####change log
 <b>7/10-15:</b>
-I've started to create the pickup function.
+<li>I've started to create the pickup function.
 I now need to figure out how to move the variables outside of the function and function.py and into the game.py and variable.py.
+</li